Experiencing Bluetooth® issues with Go Direct® sensors on Chromebooks? Get help here.

 1. For Bluetooth® connectivity, only computers running Windows 10 or Mac OS X 10.10 or newer are supported.
 The computer must also have a compatible Bluetooth 4.0+ radio.

-3. Turn on your sensor by pressing the power button once.
-The Bluetooth® LED will blink red.
+2. Turn on your sensor.
+The LED will blink red.

-7. Click or tap Done.
+6. Click DONE.
 You are now ready to collect data.

 WARNING: To avoid possible electric shock or personal injury, only use this product as designed.
 This product is designed to measure low-voltage, bio‑electric signals, such as EKGs and EMGs.
 It should never be connected to an electrical outlet.